maxwass/gsl-bnn/README.md

 <br>

 For a gentle introduction to performing Bayesian inference on synthetics with DPG, see the [notebook](notebooks/simple_dpg_example.ipynb).
+You may first need to create the synthetic data; refer to the synthetics [README](data/synthetic/README.md) and the data [generating file](src/synthetic_data_generator.py).

 ## Authors